-I ended up choosing the Canon EOS M5 as my preferred mirrorless camera.
+I ended up going for a Canon EOS M range mirrorless camera.
 This was not necessarily because it was better than every other camera, but because I already owned a Canon DSLR so the transition would be easier for me.

 I watched a lot (seriously, loads) of YouTube reviews on this camera, and I also went into a local camera store to play with it before I made the purchase.
 If I was going to spend $1000+ on a new camera, I wanted to be absolutely certain that it was the right one for me.

-I wanted my new mirrorless camera to take amazing photos and great quality videos, and was happy that the M5 fit both of these requirements.
-Here are my favourite qualities about the M5:
+I wanted my new mirrorless camera to take amazing photos and great quality videos, and was happy that the Canon M range fits both of these requirements.
+Here are my favourite qualities:

 - The touch screen focus is excellent and easy to use.

 - It has great auto-focus and focus tracking in video mode.

 - It’s more intuitive to use than my old DSLR (making it easier for my Instagram husband to use!).